 Your Heat Pump or Blower are Broken

-Even if the furnace has power, it won’t heat effectively if your heat pump or your blower aren’t functioning optimally.
+Even if the furnace has power, it won’t heat effectively if your heat pump needs repaired or your blower isn’t functioning optimally.
 If you don’t feel air coming out of your vents or it seems like less is coming out than was previously, it may be time to bring a professional and have your furnace tested.

 Your Furnace is Too Small